CPUjoker303/netlify2.0/content/posts/13-best-floorstanding-speakers-under-500-december-2020.md

 <li>Not very loud.</li>
 {{</cons>}}{{<button>}}https://www.amazon.com/gp/product/B07777GY34/ref=as_li_tl?ie=UTF8&tag=technikaya-20&camp=1789&creative=9325&linkCode=as2&creativeASIN=B07777GY34&linkId=47ddd7d88167efd9b91c17143a158d26{{</button>}}

-### Yamaha NS-F150 Floor Standing Speaker – Black
+### Yamaha Floor Standing Speaker

 ![Yamaha NS-F150 Floor Standing Speaker – Black](/uploads/yamaha-ns-f150-review.jpg "Yamaha NS-F150 Floor Standing Speaker – Black")

 Next are the Yamaha NS-F150 review and the floor standing speakers body looks Piano black mirror design which seems gorgeous.
 It has the large NS-F150 cabinet which has an excellent black finish and comes with the 6-1/2" cone woofer and single soft dome tweeters which are of 1 inch.

 The Floor Standing speaker will give you outstanding HD audio quality and Luxurious Presence.
 As compared to other listed floor speakers, the Yamaha NS-F150 has less frequency range which is up to 37 Hz - 30 kHz and takes the input power of 180 W.

 Its total width is 7-7/8 inch and has is 40-1/2 inch heightened with the depth of 14-1/4 inches.
 It comes with the great sensitivity of 88 dB/2.83 V/1 m with the 6 Ω Impedance and is the best floor standing speakers under 500.